-In this second step the original ratio of the first step is applied and the same priority rules are applied (resting orders with the highest pro-rated volume are executed first; when there are resting orders with equal prorated volume, resting orders are executed based on time of order entry).
+In this second step the original ratio of the first step is applied and the same priority rules are applied (resting orders with the highest pro-rated volume are executed first; when there are resting orders with equal pro-rated volume, resting orders are executed based on time of order entry).

 Note: For contracts setup with Price Pro Rata (PPR) as the matching policy, only STP Type "Cancel Resting" is accepted.
-Submission with STP Type set to "Cancel Incoming" will result in rejection of the messages.
+Submission with STP Type set to "Cancel Incoming" or "Cancel both orders" will result in rejection of the messages.

-STP Type "Cancel Resting" is not allowed for FOK and Minimum Quantity orders.
-This means that for FOK and Minimum Quantity orders on contracts setup with Price Pro Rata (PPR) as the matching policy, STP is not available.
+STP Types "Cancel Resting" or "Cancel both orders" are not allowed for FOK and Minimum Quantity orders.
+This means that the STP mechanism is not available for FOK and Minimum Quantity orders on contracts setup with Price Pro Rata (PPR) as the matching policy.